Secrets to Why You Should Ask Yourself, ‘How Are You?’

 So you answer the question ‘How are you?’ to yourself by finding out, how am I feeling?
 How have I been feeling?
 State the emotions by name so that you are processing them so that they can leave because they have done their job of being felt and acknowledged.

 Follow up with the question, how do I want to be thinking and how do I want to be feeling?
-It is wisdom to know that emotions determine thoughts because how you feel will make you think based on what you are feeling, which leads to thought-out decisions (actions) and even words based on the strong initial emotion.
+It is wisdom to know that emotions determine thoughts because how we feel will make us think based on what we are feeling, which leads to thought-out decisions (actions) and even words based on the strong initial emotion.

-This is the beginning of thought processes (thinking) which, based on the kind of emotion that is the source, reflects the emotion and therefore that moving train being able to affect you emotionally pleasantly or unpleasantly in return because of the thought pattern that was inspired, based on the initial inspiring emotion.
+This is the beginning of thought processes (thinking) which, based on the kind of emotion that is the source, reflects the emotion and therefore that moving train (of thought) being able to affect us emotionally pleasantly or unpleasantly in return because of the thought pattern that was inspired, based on the initial inspiring emotion.
+[Though, actually, not because the thoughts are making us feel bad, but rather because we are still simply feeling bad.]

-Being aware of this cyclical process is a self-awareness that will inspire self-control because you will know exactly how you function, and therefore be in a better position to determine the outcome of your functioning.
-As the self, it is your responsibility to do inner administration as a maintenance practice of wellness.
+Being aware of this cyclical process is a self-awareness that will inspire self-control because we will know exactly how we function, and therefore be in a better position to improve the outcome of our functioning.
+As the self, it is our responsibility to do inner administration as a maintenance practice of wellness.

-You are with yourself more with anyone is with you, so you qualify to diagnose your emotions, your thoughts, and your actions.
-Practice determining the state of your inner self through an hourly, daily, weekly, monthly, and yearly maintenance routine of diagnosing your emotions, thoughts, and actions, and therefore being in a position to administer treatment for healing and a way forward (growth).
+We are with ourselves (and God’s eyes) more than anyone is with us, with the Spirit of God, we qualify to diagnose our emotions, our thoughts, and our actions.
+Practice determining the state of your inner self through an hourly, daily, weekly, monthly, and yearly maintenance routine through the Word of God to diagnose your emotions, thoughts, and actions, and therefore being in a position to administer treatment for healing and a way forward (growth).

 Did you enjoy this article?
 Please: